Ely Landau

 The Landau-Unger Company was sold to Commonwealth United Corporation in 1967, at which time he was named president and CEO.
 In 1970, he compiled and produced the 185-minute television documentary King: A Filmed Record...
 Montgomery to Memphis, an account of the public career of the Rev. Dr. Martin Luther King Jr. The documentary was praised as achieving a density and shapeliness that would be rare in any movie, let alone a documentary committed to the sequence of actual events.

-Always interested in adapting theatrical productions to film, he founded the American Film Theatre in 1972 to make movies adaptations of stage plays.
+Always interested in adapting theatrical productions to film, he founded the American Film Theatre in 1972 to make movie adaptations of stage plays.